MMRI5666/mytechblog/_posts/2022-03-11-DL_gradient_descent.md

 There are some ways poroposed to alleviate the vanishing gradient descent in deep learning, which are outlined as followed:
   <p>
   1. Weight initialization
-Random weight initialization allows model training to lunch with different starting point that might be a better place for the model to start learning.
-Choosing either too large or too small weights causes some of the non-linear activation function, such as sigmoid function, return very small value, almost equal to zero. <em>Xavier initialization</em> is a way that selects the weights of the network, while passing through the various layers, from a intermediate range of values, such a way that the variance is not significant.
+Random weight initialization allows the model to be trained with different starting points that may be more conducive to learning.
+Choosing either too large or too small weights causes some of the non-linear activation functions, such as the sigmoid function, to return very small values, almost equal to zero. <em>Xavier initialization</em> is a way that selects the weights of the network from an intermediate range of values, while passing through the various layers, in such a way that the variance is not significant.
 </p>

   3. Using non-saturating activation functions